iterative/dvc.org/content/docs/user-guide/experiment-management.md

 DVC uses actual commits under custom
 [Git references](https://git-scm.com/book/en/v2/Git-Internals-Git-References)
 (found in `.git/refs/exps`) to keep track of ephemeral experiments.
-Each commit has the Git repo's `HEAD` as parent.
+Each commit has the repo `HEAD` as parent.
 These are not pushed to the Git remote by default (see `dvc exp push`).

 > References have a unique signature similar to the
 > [entries in the run-cache](/doc/user-guide/project-structure/internal-files#run-cache).

 </details>

-> See `dvc exp` for more details and other commands.

-## Checkpoints in Python code
+## Checkpoints in source code

 ⚠️ This feature is only available in DVC 2.0 ⚠️

-...
+To track successive steps in a longer experiment, you can write your code so it registers checkpoints with DVC at runtime.
+This allows you, for example, to track the progress in deep learning techniques such as evolving neural networks.

+This kind of experiment is also derived fom your latest project version, but it can contain a series of variations (the checkpoints).
+You mainly interact with them using `dvc exp run`, `dvc exp resume`, and `dvc exp reset`.
+See also the `checkpoint` field of `dvc.yaml`.

 <details>

 ### How are checkpoints captured by DVC?

-When DVC runs checkpoint-enabled stages, a new commit is generated in a custom Git branch (found in `.git/refs/exps`) each time the code calls `dvc.api.make_checkpoint()` or writes a `.dvc/tmp/DVC_CHECKPOINT` signal file (see `dvc exp run` for info).
+When DVC runs a checkpoint-enabled pipeline, a custom Git branch (in `.git/refs/exps`) is started off the repo `HEAD`.
+A new commit is appended each time the code calls `dvc.api.make_checkpoint()` or writes a `.dvc/tmp/DVC_CHECKPOINT` signal file.
 These are not pushed to the Git remote by default (see `dvc exp push`).

 </details>